joeblynch/webgl2-game-of-life/README.md

 ============================

 This is my take on Conway's Game of Life.
-The main features were originally written in JS 12/2018-01/2019, converted to WebGL1 shortly after, and then to WebGL2 to allow for multiple outputs from the main shader.
+The main features were originally written in JS 12/2018-01/2019, converted to WebGL shortly after, and then to WebGL2 to allow for multiple outputs from the main shader.

 ## Additional Features

 ### "Big Bang" start to the universe
-The universe starts as a single point, and expands at a rate of one cell per generation, in every direction.
+The universe starts as a single point, and expands at a rate of one cell per generation in every direction.

-This came out of thinking how to build a massively distributed GoL universe.
-Because the state of each cell is impacted by its immediate neighbors, unless the universe size was constrained, the impact of each cell's state could potentially expand the universe's size by a rate of one cell per generation, in every direction.
+This came out of some work to design a massively distributed GoL universe.
+Due to the state of each cell being impacted by its immediate neighbors, unless the universe size was constrained, the impact of each cell's state could potentially expand the universe's size by a rate of one cell per generation, in every direction.
 (See:
 [speed of light](https://www.conwaylife.com/wiki/Speed))

-If we follow that backwards to a single point in the first generation, that single cell has no neighbors, so what determines the cell's state?
-We could start the universe out as [soup](https://www.conwaylife.com/wiki/Soup), so each cell has a random initial state.
-Since this initial state isn't determined by the universe's state, let's consider the cell to be outside of the universe, where time doesn't yet tick.

-Even with an initial state set, a single cell can't tick, because it has no neighbors to determine its next state.
-As the universe expands, still the cells at the boundary don't have any neighbors in the direction outside the universe, so they also can't tick.
+A GoL universe that exists as only a single point has a problem though.
+Since the rules of GoL determine the next state of a cell by counting the "alive" cells surrounding it, and single point universe has no neighbors.
+In other words, in a GoL universe, time cannot tick for a cell without a full set of neighbors.

+A solution is to surround the universe with, for lack of a better name, an "event horizon".
+The event horizon is a single cell wide boundary of the universe, in which cells have state, but time does not tick due to lacking a full set of neighbors.
+This gives the single universe point in generation 0 a full set of neighbors to tick against.

+But what determines the initial state of the cells in the horizon?
+If their initial state is null, the universe will consist only of dead cells.
+To make the GoL universe interesting, we start each cell with a random state.
+(See:
+[soup](https://www.conwaylife.com/wiki/Soup)) Because the cells in the event horizon need to already have their state set for the inside edge of the universe is determining their next state, the initial cell state needs to be set at least one generation before the cell is part of the event horizon, with entropy being pushed/pulled into the outer edge of the universe, one cell beyond the horizon.

 Based on that, each cell needs to exist for two generations, before it can start ticking.
 The first generation it is created, and has its initial state randomly set.
-The second generation its state doesn't change, because it doesn't have any neighbors away from the center of the universe.
+The second generation its state doesn't change, because it doesn't have any neighbors in the direction away from the center of the universe.
 Since it existed with a state in the last generation though, it does allow its neighbors toward the center to tick, by providing its state.

 #### Generation -2
 Because the first cell needs two generations before it starts ticking, and we want the universe to start ticking at